armadaproject/armada/docs/design/jobservice/job-service.md

   - SQL operations for inserting and deleting are simple.

 Cons
-  - Writing is single threaded.
+  - Writing is sequential and blocks.
   - Meant for small amount of concurrent users.
   - Difficult to scale with Kubernetes.
   - Scaling is only possible by increasing the number of job services
   - Logic for deleting is more complicated.
+  - Writing to virtualized file volume will be slow in Kubernetes.

 ### Postgres

 Pros
-  - Supports wide range of SQL operations
+  - Supports wide range of SQL operations.
-  - Large amount of concurrent users
+  - Large amount of concurrent users.
-  - Deployed alongside service
-  - Kubernetes can support via Replicas etc
+  - Great replica support.
+  - Fast for concurrent writes/reads.

 Cons
   - Requires a separate deployment and operational support
-  - TBD
+  - Persistent to virtualized file volumes will be slow.

 [Pros/Cons of Relation Databases](https://devathon.com/blog/mysql-vs-postgresql-vs-sqlite/) is a good resource for seeing the Pros/Cons of SQLLite, PostGres and MySQL.